A greedy non-intrusive reduced order model for shallow water equations: Numerical results

-Figure \ref{fig:kiss_wrms} shows the wRMSE-norm with time for the velocity variables, $\vec u_x$ and $\vec u_y$ computed using both the reduced solutions while Figure \ref{fig:kiss_modal} shows a similar comparison for the depth variable.
-The majority of the temporal dynamics are at the beginning of the simulation before the flow settles down to a steady state.
-Hence, the local extrema in the wRMSE plots for both the reduced order solutions occur at the early stages of the flow and accordingly the error profiles have been plotted for the first $200,000$ seconds ($\approx 55.5$ hours).
-It can be observed that the NIROM produces a more robust and accurate approximation.
+Figure \ref{fig:kiss_rms_uv} shows the RMSE with time for the velocity variables, $\vec u_x$ and $\vec u_y$ computed using both the NPOD and NIROM solutions while Figure \ref{fig:kiss_rms_h} shows a similar comparison for the depth variable.
+The temporal dynamics are non-trivial primarily at the beginning of the simulation before the flow settles down to a steady state.
+Hence, the local extrema in the RMSE curves for both the reduced order solutions occur at the early stages of the flow.
+From the spatial distribution of the error (Figure \ref{fig:kiss_nirom_npod_err}) and temporal evolution of the RMSE (Figure \ref{fig:kiss_error}), it can be inferred that the NIROM produces a robust and accurate approximation.